Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

 ### Artists

-- _Wall Calendar:_ Artists are expected to produce one Landscape A4-sized piece
-  adhering to guidelines and theme.
+- _Wall Calendar:_ Artists are expected to produce one landscape-oriented, A4-sized piece adhering to guidelines and theme.

 - We select the cover artist from among other artist applications.
-The cover artist will be expected to create **two** A4-sized pieces (one for the front and one for the back) fitting the theme.
+The cover artist will be expected to create **two** landscape-oriented, A4-sized pieces (one for the front and one for the back) fitting the theme.

 - _Merch:_ Guidelines for merch will vary based on the items being produced.
 We are very happy to consider your creative requests for items!